trilitech/tezos-developer-docs/docs/tutorials/create-nfts/create-contract.md

 1. In the Wallet section, connect your wallet.

+   The **Beacon** tab allows you to connect to most wallet types.
+   If you can't connect your wallet, you can click the **Secret key** tab and enter your account's secret key directly.

 1. Click **ESTIMATE COST FROM RPC**.

 1. When you are ready to deploy the contract, go to the Deploy Contract section and click **DEPLOY CONTRACT**.